Šarūnas Jasikevičius: Žalgiris (2014–2020)

 On 29 July 2014, Jasikevičius announced his retirement from playing basketball, and was appointed to an assistant coach position with Žalgiris.
 After the firing of head coach Gintaras Krapikas during the 2015–16 season, Jasikevičius became the team's interim head coach.
 On 13 January 2016, it was announced that he was appointed their new head coach.

+Over the next few years, Jasikevičius took over an underachieving team that almost always failed on the bigger stage, and turned it into a EuroLeague playoff contender.
 On 22 January 2016, he got his first EuroLeague victory as a head coach, when Žalgiris shockingly crushed the previous season's runners-up, Olympiacos, by a score of 75–55, at Žalgiris Arena.
 On 26 October 2016, just before the first game versus his former long-time head coach Željko Obradović, Željko said: "I knew that he will be a good coach and in the future - one of the best in Europe".
 On 13 June 2017, he was named best coach of the 2016–17 LKL season.
 After the season, San Antonio Spurs and U.S. national team head coach Gregg Popovich invited him to join his coaching staff during the 2017 NBA Summer League.
 However, Jasikevičius declined, due to previous summer commitments.
-Jasikevičius also took third place in voting for the 2017 Alexander Gomelsky EuroLeague Coach of the Year award.
+Jasikevičius also took third place in voting for the 2017 Alexander Gomelsky EuroLeague Coach of the Year award, as Žalgiris finished with a 14-16 record, two games away from the EuroLeague playoffs, while projected to finish last.